IslandViewPTA/islandview-pta-site/site/content/get-involved.md

 **[Media / Website - Bryan Klein](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Media)**:  Committee that designs and maintains the PTA website as well as the Island View PTA Facebook page.

-**[Membership - Shelley Pettersen](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Membership)**: The PTA only thrives with lots of committed members.
+**[Membership - Shelly Pettersen](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Membership)**: The PTA only thrives with lots of committed members.
 This committee works to increase the involvement of Island View families in their PTA.

 **[Newsletter - Interested?](mailto:president@islandviewpta.org?subject=IVEPTA%20-%20Newsletter)**: Preparation and distribution of regular communications from the PTA to the entire Island View community.